ShellyGroup/Wall-Display-Changelog/README.md

 # 2.6.0

+### 2.6.0 is currently live on the beta channel only

 ## New features

 * Automatic check for OTA updates with user notification.
 The check is performed once on startup and every hour after that.